epfl-lasa/Joint-Space-SCA/Dataset-Creation/fcl-sampling/data/readme.txt

-datasets generation may take couple of hours, they are also too heavy to be hosted on github.
-Please download data from the link: www.ch
+Datasets generation may take couple of hours, they are also too heavy to be hosted on github.
+Please download data from the link: https://drive.google.com/file/d/1B-_hR59ftv93V3_rvtORBuVH7i15BJxZ/view?usp=sharing If link is not functioning, please contact Michael Koptev via e-mail or git.